Stainless Steel

 Product List

-17-4 stainless steel is the most widely used of all the precipitation-hardening stainless steels.
-Its valuable combination of properties gives designers opportunities to add reliability to their products while simplifying fabrication and often reducing costs.
-17-4 alloy is widely used in the aerospace, chemical, petrochemical, food processing, paper and general metalworking industries.
+17-4 PH stainless steel is the most widely used of all the precipitation-hardening stainless steels.
+Its balance of performance, durability, and corrosion resistance makes it a reliable choice for high-performance environments.
+17-4 PH Stainless steel’s valuable combination of properties allows designers to add reliability to their products while simplifying fabrication and often reducing costs.
+Typical uses include aerospace components, medical instruments, chemical processing equipment, and structural parts in the energy and marine industries.

 Product List